b-n/demystifying-unicode/pages/01-history.md

 8 bits isn't going to be enough.

 - ~~ANSI (American National Standards Institue) Characters~~ Windows code pages, Code Page 437
-- ASCII (American Standard Code for Information Interchange) Characters
+- ASCII (American Standard Code for Information Interchange) Characters (QQ)

 IBM decided that drawing UI's was more important than people being able to write in their language